ichurkin/apksig-android/README.md

 signature is expected to verify on all Android platform versions supported by the APK.
 When signing an APK, apksig chooses the most appropriate cryptographic algorithms based on the Android platform versions supported by the APK being signed.

-The project consists of two subprojects:

-  * apksig -- a pure Java library, and
-  * apksigner -- a pure Java command-line tool based on the apksig library.

 ## apksig library